DiscreteTom/dt0/README.md

 - You can't define functions inside functions.
 - No type system, `i32` is the only type.
 - Every function is exported.
+- Local variables defined in if/while blocks are accessible outside the block.